Florida's Tribute to the Women of the Confederacy: Description and history

 The monument was designed in 1914 by sculptor Allen George Newman (1875–1940), and dedicated on October 26, 1915.
 The memorial's bronze sculptures were cast by Jno.
 Williams, Inc. and McNeel Marble Works served as the work's contractor.

 Such early-20th-century Confederate memorials were "part and parcel of the initiation of legally mandated segregation and widespread disenfranchisement across the South", the American Historical Association (AHA) wrote in 2017.
 They "were intended, in part, to obscure the terrorism required to overthrow Reconstruction, and to intimidate African Americans politically and isolate them from the mainstream of public life."

 In 1992, the memorial's condition was deemed "treatment needed" by the Smithsonian Institution's "Save Outdoor Sculpture!" program.

 Removal efforts

 In May 2018, the monument was cited among those targeted by the March for Change, a three-day, 40-mile (64-km) protest against Confederate monuments in Jacksonville and St. Augustine, Florida.
 It is No. 10 on the Make It Right Project's list of Confederate memorials it wants to see removed.

 In 2021, Jacksonville Mayor Lenny Curry requested $1.3 million to dismantle the memorial, but the city council blocked the request.
 In 2022, the council adopted a one-year plan to host "community conversations" by mid-year; as of December, no such meetings had been held.

+Ultimately, the Jessie Ball duPont Fund and anonymous donors donated $187,000 to 904WARD, a nonprofit organization, so that the statues on the monument could be removed.
+The removal work was done by ACON Construction on December 27, 2023.